gammapy/gammapy/docs/user-guide/references.rst

       Short for "high level interface: this Python API aims to realize most of the analysis types using YAML configuration files.
 See :ref:`analysis`

+    GADF
+      Short for "Gamma Astro Data Format".
+      The `open initiative GADF <https://gamma-astro-data-formats.readthedocs.io/en/v0.2/>`_
+      provides a Data Format for gamma-ray data that is currently used by many IACT experiments and by HAWC.
+Gammapy are compliant with this format.

     GTI
       Short for "good time interval": it indicates a continuous time interval of data acquisition.
 In CTA, it also represents a time interval in which the IRFs are